 No quarterback makes it to the NFL by mistake.
-You can call it bad coaching or unfortunate circumstances playing for horrible teams, but in some cases, things just never click.
-Regardless if they had a rocket arm, were college football standouts, or were billed as dual-threat game-changers, some guys just couldn’t hack it in the pros.
+You can call it bad coaching or unfortunate circumstances playing for horrible teams, but in some cases, things just go awry.
+Regardless if they had a rocket arm, were college football standouts, or were billed as dual-threat game-changers, some guys can’t hack it in the pros.
 Historically, there are more bad quarterbacks than great ones to play professionally, but here is our list of the 15 worst quarterbacks in NFL history.

 15. Jack Thompson